Kontsevich spaces of rational curves on Fano hypersurfaces

 The set theoretic fiber of $\mathcal{F}$ over $0$ is the line $a_2=a_3=\cdots=a_n=0$.
-We thus see that the dimension of the space of hypersurfaces singular everywhere along $C$ is at most the dimension of the space of hypersurfaces singular everywhere along a line.
+We thus see that the dimension of the space of hypersurfaces singular everywhere along $C$ is at most the dimension of the space of hypersurfaces singular everywhere along a line, and we already worked out the dimension of the space of hypersurfaces singular along a line in the proof of Proposition \ref{1levelness}.
 Thus, the codimension of the space of degree $d$ hypersurfaces singular along any degree $e$ rational curve is at most $nd+1 - ((n+1)(e+1)-4) = n(d-e-1)-e+4$

 \end{proof}